jakubvalenta/real-emoji/content/_index.md

 ## Acknowledgments

 The design of Real Emoji is based on [Twitter Emoji (Twemoji)](https://twitter.github.io/twemoji/).
-The design of the [Svíčková na smetaně emoji](/emoji/svickova-na-smetane/) is based on a [photo by Matyáš Havel available at Wikipedia](https://en.wikipedia.org/wiki/Sv%C3%AD%C4%8Dkov%C3%A1#/media/File:Sv%C3%AD%C4%8Dkov%C3%A1_na_smetan%C4%9B.JPG).
-The color of the [ugliness emoji](/emoji/ugliness/) is Pantone 448C, a color [voted the ugliest colour in the world](https://www.theguardian.com/fashion/2016/jun/08/stylewatch-pantone-448c-ugliest-colour-world-opaque-couche-australian-smokers-fashion).
+The design of the [fetus emoji](/emoji/fetus/) is based on a [photo by the National Museum of Health and Medicine available at Wikipedia](https://en.wikipedia.org/wiki/File:Fetus_3_months.jpg).
+The design of the [Svíčková na smetaně emoji](/emoji/svickova/) is based on a [photo by Matyáš Havel available at Wikipedia](https://en.wikipedia.org/wiki/Sv%C3%AD%C4%8Dkov%C3%A1#/media/File:Sv%C3%AD%C4%8Dkov%C3%A1_na_smetan%C4%9B.JPG).
+The color of the [ugliness emoji](/emoji/ugly/) is Pantone 448C, a color [voted the ugliest colour in the world](https://www.theguardian.com/fashion/2016/jun/08/stylewatch-pantone-448c-ugliest-colour-world-opaque-couche-australian-smokers-fashion).
 The term "hugs and kisses" is a quote from Mark Fisher's book [Capitalist Realism](https://en.wikipedia.org/wiki/Capitalist_Realism:_Is_There_No_Alternative%3F).